Peptide therapeutics: Increasing stability of peptide drugs

-Another chemical modification is the attachment of glycosyl (carbohydrate) units to the peptide to help with peptide delivery to target sights.
+Another chemical modification is the attachment of glycosyl (carbohydrate) units to the peptide to help with peptide delivery to target sites.
 The introduction of carbohydrates to peptides can alter the physiological properties, to improve bioavailability.
 Advantages of this technique include increased metabolic stability, and facilitated transport across cell membranes, although of the most favourable aspects is their ability to promote oral absorption.
 Peptides have a very low oral availability (less than 1-2%), as a result of insufficient absorption and rapid degradation and clearance, thus making this method an attractive one.
 N- and O-glycosylation in which carbohydrates are attached to the peptide are naturally occurring, where N-glycosylation occurs through the amine group of an asparagine residue to form an amide bond.
 O-glycosylation occurs via serine or threonine residues, where the oxygen atom on the side chain binds to the carbohydrate through an ether bond.
 There is also non-natural glycosylation, known as chemical glycosylation, which involves the attachment of carbohydrate units to different amino acid residues at the N-terminus of the peptide's sequence.
 A further way of carrying out glycosylation is by using enzymes, known as chemo-enzymatic glycosylation.
 This method is used for complex chemical synthesis.
 Chemical and chemo-enzymatic methods can be used for the synthesis of glycopeptides and glycoproteins.

 Cyclization can also be used as a method to decrease proteolytic degradation and prolong half-life, to make the peptide conformation more rigid to hinder enzymatic cleavage.
 This method can however lead to loss of biological function due to the reduced flexibility making the peptide inactive.
 For example, side chain to side chain cyclization between asparagine (position 8) and lysine (position 12), of a growth regulating factor (GRF) analogue was found to increase the half-life from 17 minutes to more than 2 hours.

 Another way to extend half-life do is to bind serum albumin to the peptide.
 Human serum albumin is the most abundant plasma protein with a molecular weight of 66.4 kDa, and it is involved in many essential bodily functions to maintain homeostasis.
 As a result, albumin binding would significantly increase the molecular weight of the peptide, restricting it from being filtered into the urine by the GBM.
-Serum albumin has an extraordinary long half-life of 2-4 weeks which is much longer than other plasma proteins, due to it binding to the neonatal Fc receptor (FcRn).
+Serum albumin has an extraordinary long half-life of 2–4 weeks which is much longer than other plasma proteins, due to it binding to the neonatal Fc receptor (FcRn).
 Fc receptors are proteins found on the surface of certain cells that help to protect the functions of the immune system, by binding to the Fc region of antibodies, which attach to pathogens and destroy them.
 This mechanism of the neonatal FcRn involves albumin binding to the FcRn in an acidic pH environment to divert it from degradation in the lysosomal compartment of the cell, and redirecting it to the plasma membrane, where it is released back into the blood plasma due to neutral pH.